yashsharma0558/Mutalk/README.md

 1) Clone the repository to your local machine using git: git clone (https://github.com/yashsharma0558/Mutalk)

-3) Open Android Studio and select "Open an existing Android Studio project".
+2) Open Android Studio and select "Open an existing Android Studio project".
 Navigate to the cloned repository directory and select it to open the project.

-4) Wait for the project to build and sync all dependencies.
+3) Wait for the project to build and sync all dependencies.

-5) Connect your Android device to your computer and enable USB debugging on the device.
+4) Connect your Android device to your computer and enable USB debugging on the device.

-6) In Android Studio, click on the "Run" button to run the app on your device.
+5) In Android Studio, click on the "Run" button to run the app on your device.

+6) Navigate to the Registration page from Home page and Authenticate using OTP.

+7) Select a contact from your contact list and share them a randomly generated room ID through WhatsApp or SMS.

-That's it!
-You can now start video calling.
+8) That's it!
+Once your contact joins the room, You can now start video calling.

 Thank you for using Mutalk!